Firms target annual net profit caps, early retirement provisions, and mandatory retirement ages.

-By Domenick J. Esposito
+By Domenick Esposito

-MORE ON STRATEGIC PLANNING: 6 Ingredients for Firm Value | 4 Ways to Add $100,000 in New Business Fees Every Year | Prune Your Firm: ‘Rightsize’ Managers and Partners | Ineffective Management Is Hazardous to Your Firm’s Health | Profitability Requires Discipline | Pitching Vs. Pursuing
+MORE from DOM ESPOSITO: Keep Your Firm from Biting the Dust | The Six Ingredients for Firm Value | Four Ways to Add $100,000 in New Business Fees Every Year | Eight Steps to Small Firm Survival | No Partner Candidates?
+Whose Fault Is That? | Prune Your Firm: ‘Rightsize’ Managers and Partners | How Partners Fail | Ineffective Management Is Hazardous to Your Firm’s Health | Profitability Requires Discipline |

 Coronavirus crisis updates: Start here for a guide to all our coverage.

 With Covid-19 hurting revenues and bottom lines, firms of all sizes are reconfiguring their staff loads and renegotiating their space requirements.